w3f/polkadot-wiki/docs/kusama-claims.md

 a proportional amount of KSMs on the Kusama Network.

 To do this you must sign a message containing the address of your Kusama account.
-You can do this by using the Polkadot UI [Claims app](https://polkadot.js.org/apps/#/claims).
+You can do this by using the Polkadot-JS UI [Claims app](https://polkadot.js.org/apps/#/claims).

 #### Generate a Kusama address

 If you haven't already done so, you will need to generate a Kusama address.
-See further up this page for detailed instructions first.
+See [step 1 above](kusama-claims#step-1-create-a-kusama-account) for detailed instructions first.

 #### Claiming your KSM with MyCrypto